 In the time following, our customer has made history by becoming the first public service agency in the country to be listed in the top ten of the ‘Great Place to Work’ rankings.

-The digital division was ‘all-in’ but still in the early days of their agile fluency.
+The digital division was ‘all-in’ but still in the early days of their agile maturity.
 Their services were in high demand, which had prompted a transition from a project-focused organisation to a product-focused one in order to increase the quality of work being produced.

 Elabor8 was brought in to sustain the adoption of lean-agile principles through coaching.
 While working in the organisation, we saw an opportunity to improve the high-level planning across teams, and smooth transactions between the organisation’s upstream and downstream business areas.